About Sydney Gruenhage

 Emotion-Focused Therapy (EFT)

-Specializing in Children, Adolescents, and Play Therapy
+Supporting Children, Adolescents, and Families Through Play

 Grief and loss

-Relationship challenges
+Relationship and family challenges

 Life transitions